christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/b5361b86-c886-4b8a-92fc-119398c58a32" width="350" height="200">
 </p>

-After relabeling the high level emotion labels based on the predictions from the lexicon, and training a complement naive bayes classifier on 2 levels of emotion features, the baseline emotion model reached an F1 score of about 88% on our data.
+After relabeling the high level emotion labels based on the predictions from the lexicon, and training a complement naive bayes classifier on 2 levels of emotion features, the baseline emotion model reached an F1 score of about 88% on the data.
 With varying degrees in precision and recall across each class.

 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/fde5e77b-35ba-4765-a1c6-ae0367084763" width="600" height="">